Your sister sheds tears as she tells you about her beloved dog passing away and your eyes well up.

 It seems that mirror neurons may be working here.
-Your brain is able to synchronize with another person’s through mirror neurons—nerve cells that copy (or “mirror”) the behavior you’re witnessing.
+Your brain is able to synchronize with another person’s through nerve cells that copy (or “mirror”) the behavior you’re witnessing.
 These neurons explain why we yawn when we see others do so, or why we feel like we’re being chased when we’re watching someone being pursued in a movie.
 Your brain thinks you’re having the experience.
 “You wear that story or situation in your mind as if it’s your own,” Pardo explains.

 Does Everyone Experience Compassion?

 Expressing this emotion can be harder for some people than others.
 Finding it difficult, however, doesn’t mean you’re completely void of compassion.
 Your struggle to connect on this emotional level could be due to a couple of reasons:

 - Past experiences—What if you recognize that your sister’s dog dying is a sad situation for her, but you don’t feel affected by it like she does.
 “Sometimes defenses that stem from our past get in the way of us expressing that shared emotion,” says Pardo.
 For example, if the death of your childhood pet was something you weren’t able to come to terms with, you may not be willing to fully engage in your sister’s story.

 - Lack of focus—If your focus is elsewhere, including your own situation, you won’t be able to be a good listener and give your full attention to someone else.
 And if you’re not really there in the moment with that person, listening and witnessing, it’s difficult for you to connect to the story and its teller’s hurt.